Senobare/hyprland_installer/installerGuide/WRITE_ISO_USB_LINUX.md

 ## Guide for Linux Users

 Are you seriously looking for a guide to create a bootable USB on Linux?
-Come on, you're a Linux user—you were probably born knowing how to do this.
+Come on, you're a Linux user, you were probably born knowing how to do this.
 But just in case you've temporarily forgotten your innate skills, here's the "guide":

 1. **Open your terminal.**
 You're already in it, aren't you?
-Thought so.

 2. **Find your USB device.**
 Use the magical powers of `lsblk` or `fdisk`.
 If you're feeling spicy, go for `dmesg`.